fwip/mtg_pronouns/reworded_cards.md

 Creatures don't untap during their controllers' untap steps.

-At the beginning of each player's upkeep, they may choose any number of tapped nongreen creatures they controls and pay {2} for each creature chosen this way.
+At the beginning of each player's upkeep, that player may choose any number of tapped nongreen creatures they control and pay {2} for each creature chosen this way.
 If the player does, untap those creatures.

 Dreamborn Muse 2UU
 ---------------

 **Creature**

-At the beginning of each player's upkeep, they puts the top X cards of their library into their graveyard, where X is the number of cards in their hand.
+At the beginning of each player's upkeep, that player puts the top X cards of their library into their graveyard, where X is the number of cards in their hand.

 **2 / 2**